tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Remember TI9 Infamous?
 It's the same guys.
-Yes, a South American team stayed together as five for *two years straight.*
+Yes, a South American team stayed together as five for over *two years.*

 **How was their DPC year?** 800 Points